Jamie Burke (rugby union): International career

 She made her debut for the USA National Team in 2004 against the New Zealand Black Ferns and has played in the 2006, 2010, and 2014 Women's Rugby World Cups.
-She was one of the team captains at the 2010 Women's Rugby World Cup.
+She was one of the team captains at the 2010 World Cup.

 After the 2010 World Cup, Burke received several awards including IRB World Cup Dream Team, Team of the Year and Team of the Decade by Rugby Magazine, ScrumQueens All Star World Cup Team, and Team to Beat the World Champions by Letchworth.
 She was also named to the Team of the Year in 2011 by ScrumQueens.

-In August 2013 Burke earned her 41st cap against England in the Nations Cup (Women's rugby), surpassing Eagle great, Patty Jervey, making her the most-capped women's player in the US.
+In August 2013 Burke earned her 41st cap against England in the Nations Cup, surpassing Eagle great, Patty Jervey, making her the most-capped women's player in the US.
 On August 13, 2014, during the 2014 Women's Rugby World Cup, Burke earned her 50th cap against Australia, making her the only woman in USA Rugby history to hit that milestone.

-Jamie finished a graduate degree at the University of New Hampshire, where she has published several articles related to outdoor education and culturally relevant schooling.
+Burke finished a graduate degree at the University of New Hampshire, where she has published several articles related to outdoor education and culturally relevant schooling.
 In 2010, Burke won the Thomas V. Moser, M.D.
 Memorial Scholarship, given in honor of Dr. Moser to outstanding rugby players pursuing educational goals that maximize their potential.

 Coaching and Administrative career

-After retiring from playing in 2014, Jamie stepped into coaching.
+After retiring from playing in 2014, Jamie Burke stepped into coaching.
 She served as the assistant coach for the Women's Premier League Glendale Merlins' from 2015 through 2020 and when the team re-branded in 2020 took on head coaching duties with the WPL Colorado Gray Wolves, helping guide the team to 4 National Championships, the most of any team in the Women's Premier League.
 She also served as head coach for the Rugby Colorado Girls High School All-State Team and has recently served as an Assistant Coach with the USA Women's National Team from 2018 to 2023 including the 2021 World Cup (played in 2022).
 In addition, she travels for USA Rugby as a coach educator and serves on the USA Rugby Board of Directors.